Don't Forget: Background

-Lovato was discovered by Disney Channel during an open call audition in her hometown of Dallas, Texas and made her debut on the short series As the Bell Rings in 2007.
+At 15 years old, Lovato was discovered by Disney Channel during an open call audition in her hometown of Dallas, Texas and made her debut on the short series As the Bell Rings in 2007.
 Lovato subsequently auditioned for a role on the television series Jonas, but did not get the part.
 Instead, Lovato received the lead role in the musical film Camp Rock after she impressed network executives.
 Later, Lovato auditioned for a role on the series Sonny with a Chance, which Lovato also received.
 For Camp Rock, Lovato submitted an audition tape and Gary Marsh, Disney's president of entertainment, asked her to sing.
 Lovato recalled that "They kind of put me on the spot.
 I don't mind it.
 When people put me on the spot, it's kind of like, 'Hey, I'm not going to get nervous.
 I'm just going to do what I do.'
 So I did what I did."
 Lovato performed Christina Aguilera's "Ain't No Other Man" and Hollywood Records senior vice president Bob Cavallo said that their "jaws just dropped".
 The stunt resulted in Lovato receiving the lead role in Camp Rock, and a record deal with the label in early 2008.

 Lovato enlisted her Camp Rock co-stars the Jonas Brothers to work with her on the album.
 Lovato said that it was "important" to include them on the album as the singer "would love to have their input anytime".
 Lovato felt that she needed help with the writing process as she tended to write songs that were "a little bit more intense and less catchy".
 With the album, Lovato wanted to establish herself as a musician; Lovato did not just want to be known as "the girl from Camp Rock".
 Lovato explained that her goal was to have fun with the album and that she would include deeper themes on her sophomore effort, stating: "You won't necessarily find a lot of [dark songs] on the album, but hopefully you will on the next album.
 It's my first one, so I wanted it to be fun — stuff you can drive around in your car to and jam out to."